mathieu-benoit/acm-workshop/content/ingress-gateway/deploy-ingress-gateway.md

 ```
 Wait and re-run this command above until you see `"status": "SYNCED"` for this `RepoSync`.
 All the `managed_resources` listed should have `STATUS: Current` as well.

-In the list of the `managed_resources` listed, you shouldn't see the `asm-ingress` `Namespace` or any related Kubernetes objects just defined and deployed above.
-And that's on purpose.
-Policy Controller is blocking the deployment of this `asm-ingress` `Namespace` because we don't have any `NetworkPolicies` yet in this `Namespace` and the `namespaces-required-networkpolicies` `Constraint` is blocking this.

 At this stage, the `namespaces-required-networkpolicies` `Constraint` should complain because we haven't yet deployed any `NetworkPolicies` in the `asm-ingress` `Namespace.
 There is different ways to see the detail of the violation.
-Here we will navigate to the **Object browser** features of GKE from within the Google Cloud Console.
+Here, we will navigate to the **Object browser** feature of GKE from within the Google Cloud Console.
 Click on the link displayed by the command below:
 ```Bash
 echo -e "https://console.cloud.google.com/kubernetes/object/constraints.gatekeeper.sh/k8srequirenamespacenetworkpolicies/${GKE_LOCATION}/${GKE_NAME}/namespaces-required-networkpolicies?apiVersion=v1beta1&project=${TENANT_PROJECT_ID}"
 ```